landroide13/Assessment1/README.md

 # Assessment1
-Privacy Policy
+  <-- Privacy Policy -->

 # Information privacy principle 6

 # Access to personal information

-[ ]Send a Email notification, about the use of your personal information.
+- [ ] Send a Email notification, about the use of your personal information.
-[ ]Asked the agreement to use the personal info.
+- [ ] Asked the agreement to use the personal info.